greg0rys/TaskManager/src/main/Documentation/Managers/credentialManager.md

 * Use Kotlin or Groovy syntax inside a **.java** file or class.
 * You cannot use Kotlin or Groovy libraries inside a **.java** file or class.

+---

+# We can work with credentials
+Now it's time to build out our user entities and our database tables.

+Coming next week!